MarcoMeter/neroRL/docs/tune.md

         --num-repetitions=<n>       How many times to repeat the training of one config [default: 1] --worker-id=<n>             Sets the port for each environment instance [default: 2].
         --run-id=<path>             Specifies the tag of the tensorboard summaries [default: default].
-        --low-mem-fix               Whether to load one mini_batch at a time.
-This is needed for GPUs with low memory (e.g. 2GB) [default: False].
         --generate-only             Whether to only generate the config files [default: False] --out=<path>                Where to output the generated config files [default: ./grid_search/]
     """